Special contribution by Jackie

 Thank you so much Jackie for your special contribution to SevenRoses.net!

-If you came here fore hair health tips, I hope you’ve all learned something interesting about food for healthy hair growth.
+If you came here for healthy hair tips, I hope you’ve all learned something interesting about food for hair growth.
 What do you eat for healthy hair?
 Don’t hesitate to leave Jackie a comment and to pin this post to share the love ♥